University of Wisconsin - Madison Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UW - Madison, approximately 34% of students took out student loans averaging $8,260 a year.
-That adds up to $33,040 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UW - Madison, approximately 27% of students took out student loans averaging $8,478 a year.
+That adds up to $33,912 over four years for those students.

 University of Wisconsin - Madison Undergraduate Student Diversity

 There are also 11,952 graduate students at the school.